 Anyway, the best way to find an accountability partner is first make sure you belong to good blogging groups where the members are very supportive and determined.

-Here are 7 tips to help you find a suitable accountability buddy (assuming you are already in good blogging groups):
+Here are 7 tips to help you find a good accountability buddy

 Before I get to the 7 tips there’s one thing I need you to know.
 As a blogger/entrepreneur it is of the utmost importance to join good blogging groups.
 If you’re in one or two now, yay you!
 If the groups you are in suck, then leave and find better ones.